adhityan26/social-api/README.md

 # Features
 * Manage user
+* Connect/remove remove friend connection user
-* Manage user connection
+* Subscribe/unsubscribe user update
-* Block user update
+* Block/unblock user update
 * View list user message update

 ## Component
 This API is written in GO Lang 1.9 and uses:
-* Go, Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+* Go, is an open source programming language that makes it easy to build simple, reliable, and efficient software.
-* Iris, Iris is a fast, simple and efficient web framework for Go.
+* Iris, is a fast, simple and efficient web framework for Go.
 Iris provides a beautifully expressive and easy to use foundation for your next website, API, or distributed app.
 * Glide, Is Vendor Package Management for Golang.
 Glide is a tool for managing the vendor directory within a Go package.
-* MySQL, MySQL is a freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL)
+* MySQL, is a freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL)
-* Docker, Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* Docker, is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.

 # API routes